Ahmid/ECG-classification/README.md

 ![Snippet from PyCharm](https://github.com/Ahmid/ECG-classification/blob/master/RawImages/snippet.jpg)

-4. And finally some predictions on new unseen data:
+4. And finally some predictions on new unseen data where 0, 1, 2 and 3 corresponds to normal, abnormal, etc..

 ![Predictions](https://github.com/Ahmid/ECG-classification/blob/master/RawImages/predictions.png)